BeryJu/gravity/docs/content/docs/dns/zones.md

 - `allowlists`: List of allowlists to load.

   Entries beginning with http:// or https:// are downloaded when the DNS Role is started.
 Can also be set to an inline list of domains to block/allow.
 Multiple entries should be separated by a `;`.

+  Starting with Gravity 0.14, this can also be set as a JSON/YAML array using `[https://foo, https://bar]` instead of a semicolon-separated string.

   By default, these blocklists are loaded: